What is Nominal vs. Real Gross Domestic Product (GDP)?

 - G – Government investment

 - M – Imports

 For example, if a country reports $5 trillion in private consumption, $10 trillion in gross investment, $4 trillion in government investment, exported $2 trillion of goods and imported $1 trillion, its nominal GDP would be:

 How is Real GDP Calculated?

-Different prices indices such as the consumer price index could theoretically also be used in the calculation of GDP.
-However, CPI only considers prices for consumer goods and thus alienates a substantial part of the economy.
+Different price indices such as the consumer price index could theoretically also be used in the calculation of GDP.
+However, CPI only considers prices for consumer goods and thus ignores a substantial part of the economy.
 Thus, the GDP deflator is the preferred measure.
 The equation for calculating real GDP is:

 Let’s say that in 2018, the nominal GDP of a country was $8 trillion.
-Using the year 2000 as the base year (i.e., to 100), the 2018 GDP deflator returns a value of 140.
+Using the year 2000 as the base year (i.e., with a value of 100), the 2018 GDP deflator returns a value of 140.
 Therefore, we can convert from nominal to real:

 Thus, the real GDP would be $7.1 trillion.
 We can then compare the resulting amount to the nominal GDP in the year 2000 to draw insights about the economy’s performance relative to expectations over the given time period.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)® certification program for those looking to take their careers to the next level.
 To learn more about related topics, check out the following CFI resources: